Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Abstract

 \section{Abstract}

 In probably approximately correct (PAC) reinforcement learning (RL), an agent is required to identify an $\epsilon$-optimal policy with probability $1-\delta$.
 While minimax optimal algorithms exist for this problem, its instance-dependent complexity remains elusive in episodic Markov decision processes (MDPs).
-In this paper, we propose the first (nearly) matching upper and lower bounds on the sample complexity of PAC RL in deterministic episodic MDPs with finite state and action spaces.
+In this paper, we propose the first nearly matching (up to a horizon squared factor and logarithmic terms) upper and lower bounds on the sample complexity of PAC RL in deterministic episodic MDPs with finite state and action spaces.
 In particular, our bounds feature a new notion of sub-optimality gap for state-action pairs that we call the deterministic return gap.
 While our instance-dependent lower bound is written as a linear program, our algorithms are very simple and do not require solving such an optimization problem during learning.
-Their design and analyses employ novel ideas, including graph-theoretical concepts such as minimum flows and maximum cuts, which we believe to shed new light on this problem.
+Their design and analyses employ novel ideas, including graph-theoretical concepts (minimum flows) and a new maximum-coverage exploration strategy.

+\begin{ack}Aymen Al-Marjani ackowledges the support of the Chaire SeqALO (ANR-20-CHIA-0020).
+Emilie Kaufmann acknoweldges the support of the French National Research Agency under the BOLD project (ANR-19-CE23-0026-04). \end{ack}